Neon Bank Review 2024: The Best Swiss Digital Bank

 Opening a Neon account is very easy.
 You can download the app from the App Store (search Neon in any app store!).
 Then, you can go through the entire process step by step.

-It will require you to do a video chat to authenticate yourself at some point.
+At some point, you will need to authenticate yourself via video chat.
 This seamless process will allow you to open an account in about 10 minutes.
 Neon will then send you the card by mail.

 If you need more information, you can read my guide on opening and using a Neon account.